ThaDafinser/SpeedLoader/README.md

 No. There are a couple of solutions around, but all of them are having some problems, that's why i "reinvited the wheel".

+## Features

+- independent (no framework relation)
+- different compression modes
+- save where and how you want (you get the complete cache as a string)

 ## Example

 ### Generate